About

 Dylan is a senior from Flower Mound, Texas studying History and Political Science.
 He specializes in nationalism and labor history’s intersection in the Americas and Europe.
 Dylan has written for Trinitonian, worked at the Sharpsteen Museum and was a student presenter at the 2025 ASIANetwork Conference.

-• Monzerrat Muñoz, Editor
+• Monze Muñoz, Editor

 Monzerrat is a junior from Needville, Texas, studying Philosophy and English with a minor in Spanish.
 She has a particular interest in political philosophy, philosophy of race, and philosophy of the Americas.
 Aside from these academic pursuits, she is also concerned with labor laws in Texas and nationwide.
 Monzerrat is the Vice President for Trinity University’s Philosophy Club.

-• Julia Williams, Shadowing Editor
+• Julia Williams, Editor

 Julia is a junior from St. Paul, Minnesota, studying International Studies, Strategic Communications, and Philosophy.
 Her academic work focuses on diplomacy, human security, and technology governance.
 She has studied international relations and multilateral diplomacy in Geneva.
 Julia currently serves as a Digital Watch Knowledge Fellow with DiploFoundation, where she writes on digital diplomacy, cybersecurity, and AI governance.